Introduction to NVivo for qualitative and mixed-methods analysis

 There are no formal entry requirements for this course.

-You should have a broad understanding of qualitative and/or mixed methods methodologies.
+This course assumes participants have a broad understanding of qualitative and/or mixed methods methodologies, but assumes no prior knowledge about NVivo.

 Fees and funding